Niveditha132003/FastAPIApplication/README.md

 # Final Project

 ## Description
-This project is a web application built using FastAPI and Snowflake.
+This is a application built using FastAPI and Snowflake.
 It provides APIs for managing player data, including adding players, retrieving all players, and fetching player details by ID.

 ## Features
 - Add new players to the database.